julsc256/HR_Analytics_Practice/README.md

 4. Feature Engieering
 5. Bi-Variate Analysis
   - Categorial - Categorical
-    - Hypthosis Testing using p-values
+    - Hypthosis Testing using p-values (chi-test)
   - Numerical - Categorical
     - Understanding boxplot and mean, median, min, and max
+    - Hypothesis Testing using p-values (ANOVA)
+6. Created dummy variables for categorical variables

 Will continue to update as I go through the course.